 Staff members who receive a positive LFD test result for COVID-19

 If staff receive a positive COVID-19 test result, regardless of whether they have symptoms, they should not attend work for a minimum of 5 full days.
 Staff working with patients and service users in face-to-face settings can return to work when they have had 2 consecutive negative LFD test results (taken at least 24 hours apart).
 Those not working in such settings do not require testing before going back to work, as long as they feel well and do not have a high temperature.

-The first LFD test should only be taken 5 days after the day their symptoms started (or the day their first positive test was taken if they did not have symptoms); Day 0 is the date of the onset of symptoms (or the date of that first test if asymptomatic).
+The first LFD test should only be taken 5 days after the day their symptoms started (or the day their first positive test was taken if they did not have symptoms); Day 0 is the date of the onset of symptoms.

 If both LFD test results are negative, they may return to work immediately after the second negative LFD test result, provided they meet the criteria below:

 - they feel well enough to work, and do not have a high temperature